coldmanck/Cpp-Primer/note.md

 - Insert `explicit` at the beginning of the declaration of member function (inside class, no repeated ouside the class body) having just 1 argument to prevent **implicit conversion** of constructors. e.g. `explicit Sales_data(const std::string &b): bookNo(b) { ++count; }`
 - When a constructor is declared `explicit`, it can be used only with the **direct form** of initialization (so `Sales_data item = bookName;` is illegal.)
 - However, we still can explicitly convert the type to use `explicit` constructor: `s1 += static_cast<Sales_data>(bookName);`
+- `Sales_data obj();` declares a function; `Sales_data obj;` define a default initialized `Sales_data` object.
+- Aggregate class (no use): a class is an aggregate if (1) all of its data members are `public` (2) has no constructor (3) has no in-class initializers (4) has no base classes or `virtual` functions.
+We can define this type of class by list intialization: `Data d1 = {0, "David", 1234};` by the order of data member declared inside the class. (no use)
+- A class is literal if it is (1) aggregate class (2) non-aggregate class but meets following restrictions: (a) the data members all must have literal type. (arithmetic types, references, pointers and certain classes) (b) the class must have at least 1 `constexpr` constructor. (c) if a data member has an in-class initializer, the initializer for a member of built-in type must be a constant expression, or if the member has class type, the initializer must use the member's own `constexpr` constructors. (d) The class must use default definition for its destructor.
+- We may not initialize the `static` member inside the class.
+(But `static` member function is OKAY.)
+Instead, we must define and initialize each static data member outside the class body (*Header.cpp* file is the best). e.g. `double Account::interestRate = initRate();` **Note that even `initRate()` is private member function it's OK.** **`static` member 跟 member function 一樣需要被在 class 外面 define.**
+- However we can still **in-class intialize** the `const static` members, and must do so for `constexpr static` members.
+- A `static` data member can have incomplete type, e.g. the same type as the class type. `class Bar { static Bar b1; }` While common data member is restricted to being declared as a pointer or a reference to an object of its class.
+- A `static` member can be used as a default argument.

 ### Friend function / class
 - A class can allow another **class or function** to access iots nonpublic members by making that class or function a `friend`.